-Ana Debón is an Associate Professor at the Department of Statistics of the “Universitat Politècnica de Valencia”, Spain.
+Ana María Debón Aucejo is an Associate Professor at the Department of Statistics of the “Universitat Politècnica de Valencia”, Spain.
 She holds a PhD in Mathematics.
-She has been a Visiting Researcher at the Concordia University, Canada, at the Cass Business School, UK.
+She has been a Visiting Researcher at the Concordia University (Canada) and at the Cass Business School (UK).
 Her research is focused on the field of statistics (Modeling and Forecasting mortality) with actuarial applications.
-Her work has appeared in leading journals such as North American Actuarial Journal, Insurance, Mathematics and Economics or European Actuarial Journals.
+Her work has appeared in leading journals such as North American Actuarial Journal, Insurance, Mathematics and Economics or European Actuarial Journal.